 These early investigations were designed to be launched on an unmanned spacecraft (Progress) well in advance of processing on board the ISS and remain stable for months before return to Earth and analysis.
 The results obtained demonstrate the robustness of studies utilizing S. cerevisiae as a model for eukaryotic cell studies.
 These studies demonstrate that the yeast gene deletion series is a powerful tool to assess the effects of microgravity and other environmental factors on cellular level responses, which is likely to be relevant to more complex organisms including humans.

-Johanson K, Lewis FC, Cubano LA, Hyman LE, Hyman LE, Allen PL, Hammond TG.
+Johanson K, Allen PL, Lewis FC, Cubano LA, Hyman LE, Hyman LE, Hammond TG, Hammond TG.
 Saccharomyces cerevisiae gene expression changes during rotating wall vessel suspension culture.
 Journal of Applied Physiology.
 2002; 93: 2171-2180.

 Wilson JW, Ott CM, Ramamurthy R, Porwollik S, McClelland M, Pierson DL, Nickerson CA. Low-Shear modeled microgravity alters the Salmonella enterica serovar typhimurium stress response in an RpoS-independent manner.
 Applied and Environmental Microbiology.
 2002; 68(11): 5408-5416.
 DOI: 10.1128/AEM.68.11.5408-5416.2002.

 NASA Image: ISS008E14397 - ISS Science Office, Mike Foale is holding the GAP for the Yeast-GAP experiment during Increment 8.

 Scanning electrograph image of Saccharomyces cerevisiae cells grown on Earth.

 Scanning electrograph image of Saccharomyces cerevisiae cells grown on the International Space Station.